orazmyradov/orazmyradov/README.md

 ### Repositories

 Pinned repositories below are authored by me.
-Check out my [Github Repositories](https://github.com/orazmyradov?tab=repositories) for notable projects from around the internet!
+Check out my [Github Repositories](https://github.com/orazmyradov?tab=repositories) for some of my notable projects.